-- How many CPU core hours or node hours will you need over the next N years? - How did you determine that? - Have you benchmarked your code? - On what platform? - What is the expected performance improvement on the proposed instrument, compared to the platform you benchmarked on? - Do you plan to optimize the software?
-If so, what performance improvement do you anticipate?
+- How many CPU core hours or node hours will you need over the next N years? - How did you determine that? - Have you benchmarked your code? - On what platform? - What is the expected performance improvement on the proposed equipment, compared to the platform you benchmarked on?
+How did you come up with that estimate? - If it's your own code (or if you're part of the development team for a community code), do you plan to optimize the software?
+If so, what performance improvement do you anticipate? - Be conservative with your estimates.
+Wild claims of amazing speedup won't impress the reviewers, they'll just think you're naïve or BSing.